Bishwasls/cuda/README.md

 # This repo contains my effort to learn CUDA programming.
+I have tested these codes only on Alabama supercomputer GPU,
+but you shoulb be able to run these codes in any CUDA capable desktop/laptop.

 Follow the instructions on <br/>
 https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=2004&target_type=deblocal